kurgol/Project-Cars-2/README.md

 I have [put the screenshots on their own page](SCREENSHOTS.md), this is mostly so you don't have to load 40+ images to read the installation instructions.

 ## Credits
-These car skins were made by and &copy; Chris Broomfield, AKA Horsewood and kindly shared.
+These car skins were made by and &copy; Chris Broomfield, AKA @Horsewood74 and kindly shared.